Month: May 2025

 Rushvi Shah graduated from the Department of Materials in 2024 with an MEng in Materials Science and Engineering.
-She joined Johnson Matthey as a Researcher, working on the Research and Development Team, contributing to a project of high strategic importance which aligns with JM’s Low-Carbon Hydrogen (LCH) growth strategy.
+She has since joined Johnson Matthey as a Researcher, working on the Research and Development Team, contributing to a project of high strategic importance which aligns with JM’s Low-Carbon Hydrogen (LCH) growth strategy.
 In this blog post, Rushvi shares more about her role, the coolest thing in her career so far and why she chose to study Materials Science and Engineering.

 What is your current job?